pantro14/fedex-assessment/README.md

 Run `npm run pretty-code` this will run [Prettier](https://prettier.io/) which makes the code more readable for human beings.

+## Run Lint 🧹

+Run `npm run lint` this will make sure the code is consistent with eslint standards

 ## Running unit tests 🚦

 Run `ng test` to execute the unit tests via [Jest](https://jestjs.io/).